McGrapefruit/McGrapefruit/README.md

 Since I am not a technical engineer, no computer scientist nor any type of programmer, this was quite the learning-path for me.
 The outcome is not perfect.
 From a technical standpoint it may be far fetched to call it good programming practice – I am no webdev.
 I am a communicator.
 I help to communicate and agregate.
-So does my theme.